Thony3ds/CaPy/plugins/documentation.md

  -  Others permissions will be added in the future.
 #### **Optionnal args**
 Optionnals args need to be here but can be none in the file:
  - executable: specify a python file that the app can run.
 The file must be in res dir.
+CaPy don't use cmd so you need to create your own UI using PyQt or Tkinter.
  - files: specify a file that the app can use via permissions into your res dir.
 If you are using multiples permissions at the same time use this syntax:
 files: {
   "permission_name": "file",